 Nothing beats this homemade curry for a delicious and comforting meal when you want some authentic Thai food!

 To start off with all of my knowledge of Thai curries come from some specialty classes I took with Jet Tila.
 This shrimp curry recipe is an adapted version of yellow chicken curry he taught me.

-He’s amazing… while he doesn’t teach classes at the school where I took them you can get many of his recipes in his amazing cookbooks.
+He’s the best teacher… while he doesn’t teach classes at the school where I took them you can get many of his recipes in his amazing cookbooks.

 What is Thai Curry?